-Kinda like how the Fourth of July gets neighbors together in a “friendly” competition to see who can almost blow their houses up with the coolest fireworks, so too does Christmas create an equally friendly neighborhood rivalry.
-This one, though, is to see who can jack their power bill up the highest while attracting the most visitors with outlandish displays of holiday lights and statues of Elvis dressed as Santa.
+We all know the old cliché about Christmas in July, but when it comes to a little friendly neighborhood “competition,” Christmas is more like Independence Day in December.
+Because as Fourth of July gets neighbors together to see who can almost blow their houses up with the coolest fireworks, so too does Christmas create an equally jovial neighborhood rivalry to see who can attract the most visitors with outlandish displays of holiday lights and statues of Elvis dressed as Santa.

-But some streets in America take things to a whole new, probably unhealthy level.
-Every city’s got its standout, but these -- in no particular order -- are the 13 best-decorated streets in the nation.
+But some places in America take things to a whole new, probably unhealthy level.
+Every city’s got its standout, but these—in no particular order—are the best places in America to tour over-the-top Christmas lights.